leonhard-llc/applin-ios/Protocol.md

 The `application/vnd.applin-response` content-type is a JSON object encoded in a UTF-8 string.
 It may include these keys:
 - `page` is an Applin page specification
-- TODO: Add a way for the server to set or unset variables.
-- TODO: Add a way for the server to tell the client to perform some actions.
-  Decide what to do with any remaining unperformed actions from the page.
-- TODO: Add a way for the server to tell the client to delete pages from the cache.

-## Prefetch Pages
-Some app pages need to be always available, even when the device is not connected to the network or the server is down.
-And some pages are slow to generate.
-An Applin app can mark certain pages for pre-fetching.
-Then the client will silently fetch these pages and keep them up-to-date in the cache.
-When the user navigates to the page, it displays immediately.

-To allow the user to navigate to another page, the page must contain a widget with a `push` action.
-When the user activates the widget, the client adds that page to the top of the page stack, displaying the page.
-If the page is cached, the client uses the cached version, otherwise it fetches the page from the server.

-To mark a page for pre-fetching, the app uses the `push-prefetch` action instead of `push`.

-Prefetching is configured on the link from one page to another.
-The client prefetches a page if the page is linked from a page on the stack or from another prefetched page.

-If the server sends a `Cache-Control: max-age=N` response header with the page, then the client will re-fetch the page after `N` seconds.
-The client ignores any `Cache-Control: stale-while-revalidate=N` value.
-It keeps the cached page as long as it is marked for prefetching.

-## TODO: Foreground and Background Requests
-When the client requests a page that it will immediately show to the user, we call this a "foreground request".
-The user is waiting for the request to complete.
-We want the server to respond as quickly as possible.

-When the client requests a page or content to display to the user, or to update the currently-visible page, we call this a "foreground" request.
-All other requests are "background" requests.
-When the server is overloaded, we want it to prioritize processing foreground requests before background requests.
-The client includes the `X-applin-priority: foreground` or `X-applin-priority: background` header to tell the server.